-DOJ Opinion Paves the Way for Online Gaming in New Jersey
+DOJ Opinion Paves the Way for Online Casinos in New Jersey

 In December, with the outlook for US online gambling looking as bleak as ever, the Department of Justice issued a critical opinion on the Wire Act, legislation created in 1961 that had been used, somewhat creatively, as the basis to block iGaming in the country.
 The ruling essentially stated that online betting unrelated to sporting events should not be considered illegal under the legislation.